pierriccardo/DIA-project/README.md

     pip install -r requirements.txt

-## Documentation
+## Run the experiments

 ### How to run an experiment:
-To run an experiment execute the file main.py and add "-e" followed byt the experiment number you want to run:
+To run an experiment execute the file main.py and add "-e" followed by the experiment number you want to run:

+    python main.py -e 3        //will run experiment 3
+    python main.py -e all      //will run all the experiments

+    // available experiments are 3,4,5,6,7 and 'all'

+to set manually the number of experiments to perform and the number of days add the following arguments:

-    python main.py -e 3
+    python main.py -e 3 -ne 10 -d 365

+    -ne 10          //number of experiments to perform -d              //number of days for each experiment

 To debug the experiments is possible to show the log on terminal or to put the log inside a file:

     python main.py -e 4 -l 10 -lf

-where:

-    -lf

-Needs to be specified to save the log in a file 'log.txt'
+    -lf log.txt     //will save the log in a file called 'log.txt' -l 10           //will set the log granularity

-    -l 10

-indicates the log granularity, the following levels of granularity are possible (default logging levels):
+the following levels of granularity are possible (default logging levels):
 * 10 shows debug logging
 * 20 shows info logging
 * 30 shows warning logging